stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/04-practice-exam.md

 11. When you create or update a distribution in Cloudfront, you can add an origin access identity (OAI) and automatically update the bucket policy to give the origin access identity permission to access your bucket.
 Alternatively, you can choose to manually change the bucket policy or change ACLs, which control permissions on individual objects in your bucket.

-12. This allows you to use Amazon CloudFront to protect your web application, even if you are not serving static content.
 Amazon CloudFront only accepts well-formed connections to prevent many common DDoS attacks like SYN floods and UDP reflection attacks from reaching your origin.
 DDoS attacks are geographically isolated close to the source, which prevents the traffic from affecting other locations.
 These capabilities can greatly improve your ability to continue serving traffic to end users during larger DDoS attacks.
 You can use Amazon CloudFront to protect an origin on AWS or elsewhere on the Internet.

-13. S3 bucket URL format: < bucket-name >.s3-website-< AWS-region >.amazonaws.com
+12. S3 bucket URL format: < bucket-name >.s3-website-< AWS-region >.amazonaws.com

-14. Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
+13. Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
 With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.

 Athena is serverless, so there is no infrastructure to set up or manage, and you pay only for the queries you run.
 Athena scales automatically—executing queries in parallel—so results are fast, even with large datasets and complex queries.